Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/(DIS)JOINT_EVENTS.md

-# What You Should Know About Joint and Disjoint Events
+# What You Should Know About Events and Set Notation

+> **This file is the home for probability set notation.**
+> Union, intersection, complement, the empty set, disjoint vs. joint events, and the addition rule are all defined here.
+Later files reference this one instead of redefining these symbols.

-These slides are mainly teaching **seven important ideas**: what union and intersection mean, how disjoint events differ from joint events, and when you need to subtract the overlap when adding probabilities.
+These notes cover **eight important ideas**: what an event is, what the sample space and complement are, what union and intersection mean, how disjoint events differ from joint events, what a partition is, and when you need to subtract the overlap before adding probabilities.

 ---

-## 1. Start with what an event is
+# 1. Start with what an event is

 An **event** is a set of possible outcomes.